 10. How do you deal with hecklers?

-It’s rare that I’ve gotten any but if and when I do, I don’t get angry or aggressive.
-I sort of incorporate them and they usually end up saying something stupid that I can utilize to shut them up.
+It thankfully doesn’t happen often but if & when it may, I never get angry or “aggressive.”
+I sort of incorporate them in and they usually end up saying something ridiculous that I can capitalize on to shut them up.
 I love that & the rest of the audience does too.

 11. What advice would Alex Carabaño give your younger self?

-Stop going down on girls you just met. ? no lol, I would just remind myself to get on stage more often and to hang out at the good shows and/or comedy clubs.
-I think it’s very important to network (which I am still getting better at) but you shouldn’t just network with everyone, surround yourself around the people who are winning but humble.
+Stop going down on girls you just met, lol.
+No, I would just remind myself to get on stage more often and to hang around the “good shows” and/or higher quality comedy clubs.
+It’s actually very important to network but you shouldn’t just network with everyone, surround yourself around the people who are winning yet still humble.

 12. How would you describe your brand of comedy?

 Hmm… whenever I review my set, all that goes through my mind is Lesbian Vegan!
 Haha, I dunno, I definitely have some energy up there because I genuinely get excited.
 I like to entertain via acting out the person I’m poking fun of versus just talking about them.
 I also try to keep it conversational so it feels like we’re all just hanging out versus some TedTalk youtube commercial.

 13. What do you talk about in your act?

 I mostly talk about my Colombian family, some ghetto ways we’ve had been brought up in Brooklyn plus working in the vegan restaurant business for so many years.
 I also joke a little bit about playing soccer with all the immigrants of New York & some crazy but true dating stories.